 Predatory housing practices continue well into this decade.
 In 2000, lenders were still 6 to 12 times more likely to target Black households for high-interest rates and high down payment loans.
 When the housing market crashed in 2008, high-income Black households were 80 percent more likely to lose their homes than high-income white households.
 The crash further increased the racial wealth gap.
 As a result, the majority of white families today own a home, while the majority of Black and Latinx households still do not.

-Black communities have faced constantly evolving iterations of a discriminatory housing system that targeted them based on their race.
-Because of this, a disproportionate number of Black people are still affected by unaffordable housing, homelessness, and eviction.
-To solve this housing crisis, we must create an equitable system that prioritizes the communities of color, particularly Black communities, that have been negatively impacted by discriminatory policies.
-Racial equity must be included as a critical solution in creating fair affordable housing in the United States.
+Black and brown communities have faced constantly evolving iterations of a discriminatory housing system that targeted them based on their race.
+Because of this, a disproportionate number of Black and brown people are still affected by unaffordable housing, homelessness, and eviction.
+To solve this housing crisis, we must create an equitable system that prioritizes the communities of color that have been negatively impacted by discriminatory policies.
 If not, the racial inequities already fostered in the housing system will only continue to grow.

 We must hold our local, state, and federal government officials accountable for fixing the housing crisis by creating reparative housing policies.
 Reparative programs are necessary to counteract the harm done to communities of color for generations and to stop it from continuing.
 An example of a reparative housing policy would be establishing a homeownership program that provides financial support to individuals and families who were affected by redlining and subprime loans.
 Another example is a program that offers low-interest rate home loans to people of color in neighborhoods currently targeted by predatory lending.
 Programs such as these are imperative to healing the wound created and maintained by a racist housing system.